netcharm/RenderASS_Ofx/readme.md

 ### bugs

+1. spacing changing is no effect
+1. margins changing maybe with bugs
+1. override style with default style has much bugs, such can't live view when changing font name, font size no effect, color only alpha part effecive, and may crashing host app.
 1. maybe not **render out**/**crashed host** as a fx with generator.
 1. sometime will crashed the host when loading ass file with cjk contents
 1. sometime will not render subtitles content when loading ass file with cjk filename